jiegec/awesome-stars/README.md

 - [sourcegraph/go-langserver](https://github.com/sourcegraph/go-langserver) - Go language server to add Go support to editors and other tools that use the Language Server Protocol (LSP)
 - [v2ray/v2ray-core](https://github.com/v2ray/v2ray-core) - A platform for building proxies to bypass network restrictions.
 - [h2non/filetype](https://github.com/h2non/filetype) - Fast, dependency-free Go package to infer binary file types based on the magic numbers header signature
-- [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast, multi-platform web server with automatic HTTPS
+- [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast and extensible multi-platform HTTP/3 web server with automatic HTTPS
 - [fireworq/fireworq](https://github.com/fireworq/fireworq) - Fireworq is a lightweight, high-performance, language-independent job queue system.
 - [minio/sha256-simd](https://github.com/minio/sha256-simd) - Accelerate SHA256 computations in pure Go using  AVX512, SHA Extensions for x86 and ARM64 for ARM.
 On AVX512 it provides an up to 8x improvement (over 3 GB/s per core).
 SHA Extensions give a performan
 - [fatedier/frp](https://github.com/fatedier/frp) - A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.